 There’s also the matter of the $450 fee, but again this is offset by the Admirals Club benefit.

-If you don’t think you’ll use the Admirals Club but still want to earn American Airlines AAdvantage miles, you can try the Citi / AAdvantage Platinum Select MasterCard.
+If you don’t think you’ll use the Admirals Club but still want to earn American Airlines AAdvantage miles, you can try the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®.

-Its annual fee is only $95, and you earn 2 miles per dollar on American Airlines purchases and 1 mile per dollar for all other purchases.
-The sign-up bonus is 30,000 miles after spending $3,000 in the first 3 months.
+With this card, the annual fee is only $99 (waived for the first 12 months), and you earn 2 miles per dollar on American Airlines purchases and 1 mile per dollar for all other purchases.
+There is usually a relatively valuable sign-up bonus after meeting certain spending requirements when you’re approved for the card.